sw-li/excel-react-template/README.md

 ## License

 This project is licensed under the MIT License.
-See the MIT License file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ---